-These eight inputs are for line-level stereo signals connected to the analog line RJ-45 connectors on the rear panel.
+The eight inputs in the QOR.16 or 16 inputs of a QOR.32 are for line-level stereo signals connected to the analog line RJ-45 connectors on the rear panel.
 They have only one adjustment.

 • Input gain allows you to specify a gain from -64 to +24 dB.